Skip to main content

 Step 5: Verify Main MCU Connection

-After completing the main MCU configuration, verify that the connection is successful:
+After configuring the main MCU, verify if the connection is successful:

-1. Open the Fluidd interface, click System in the left menu.
+1. Open the Fluidd interface and click System in the left menu.

 2. Check MCU Information: Find the Micro-Controller information under Mcu Information.

-3. Verify MCU Model: Confirm that the displayed model matches the actual MCU model on your mainboard.
+3. Verify Main Controller Model: Confirm the displayed model matches the actual main controller model of your mainboard.

-• If your MCU is an STM32H723, the Micro-Controller must display an H723-related model.
+• If your main controller is an STM32H723, Micro-Controller must display an H723-related model.

-• If the display is incorrect or not recognized, check the previous configuration steps.
+• If the display is incorrect or unrecognizable, check the previous configuration steps.

-2. Edit the Configuration File: Add the toolboard configuration at the bottom of the printer.cfg file.
+2. Edit Configuration File: Add the tool board configuration at the bottom of the printer.cfg file.

-3. Configure the Toolboard ID: Add the corresponding ID in the new configuration section based on the toolboard's firmware type.
+3. Configure Tool Board ID: Add the corresponding ID in the new configuration section based on the tool board's firmware type.

-The names mcu1, mcu2, etc., in the configuration are only used for temporary differentiation between devices.
-You can fully customize these names, as long as they remain unique within the configuration file.
+Names like mcu1, mcu2 in the configuration are only used for temporarily distinguishing different devices.
+You can customize these names freely, just ensure they remain unique within the configuration file.

 Configuration Format: